pymupdf/PyMuPDF-Optional-Material/docs/tools.rst

    .. method:: gen_id()

-      A convenience method returning a unique positive integer which will increase by 1 with every invocation.
+      A convenience method returning a unique positive integer which will increase by 1 on every invocation.
 Example usages include creating unique keys in databases - its creation should be faster than using timestamps by an order of magnitude.

       .. note:: MuPDF has dropped support for this in v1.14.0, so we have re-implemented a similar function with the following differences:

             * It is not part of MuPDF's global context and not threadsafe (because we do not support threads in PyMuPDF yet).
             * It is implemented as ``int``.
-This means that the maximum number is 2\ :sup:`63` - 1 (about 9.223372e+18) on most machines.
+This means that the maximum number is ``sys.maxsize``.
 Should this number ever be exceeded, the counter is reset to 1.

       :rtype: int
       :returns: a unique positive integer.